Getting started in diaspora*

 A conversation is a private communication between two or more people.
 To access this feature, click the envelope icon in the header bar.

-The conversations page consists of two columns: on the left, a list of conversations you have been involved in; on the right, a view of the currently selected conversation (if any).
+The conversations page in the desktop interface consists of two columns: on the left, a list of conversations you have been involved in; on the right, a view of the currently selected conversation (if any).

 You can only start conversations with people with whom you have mutual sharing.

-When typing a name into the “to” line, the name will be auto-completed, just like when you mention someone.
+When typing a name into the “to” line, the name will be auto-completed, just like when you @mention someone in a post or comment.
 Click the name of the person you want to contact, add a subject in the subject line, type your message and off you go!
 It is that simple.
 You can also use text formatting here, so feel free to add bold titles and big headers in your message.